Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Pixiedust7 from Wantagh, Long Island, NY

 If you seal up a envelope then realize you forgot to put something in it, place it in the freezer for about one hour.
 It will then unseal easily.
-Just put tape over the envelope or close up with a pretty sticker or one of your address label.

 If you seal an envelope and realize you have forgotten to include something inside, just place it in the freezer for an hour or two.
 The envelope will unseal without a trace!